The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 In an ideal future, the next centuries will see the Rideau as it is today, with people enjoying the pleasure of boating its tranquil waters, visiting the historic lockstations and learning about this significant part of our Canadian heritage.

 The Rideau Canal faces many pressures including inappropriate development along its shorelines and lack of support by government.
 It was hoped that the World Heritage Designation for the Rideau Canal in 2007 would have brought more government support to promote and protect the heritage of the Rideau Canal, but this has not been the case.
-In 2012, the Government of Canada cut the budget of the Rideau Canal by 20% and removed most of the heritage support for the canal.
+In 2012, as a result of budget cuts by the Government of Canada, Parks Canada cut the budget of the Rideau Canal by 20% and removed most of the heritage support for the canal.
+Already badly under-capitalized, the maintenance backlog for the Rideau Canal topped $100 million in 2012 ($104.3 million).
+It's a sorry state of affairs for this remarkable piece of living Canadian history.

 It is hoped that in the future, the Canadian government will come to recognize the value of the Rideau Canal to Canada.
-One reason why the Rideau is important for Canada was perhaps best stated by the Auditor General in her 2003 report, which discussed Canadian heritage sites such as the Rideau Canal:
+One reason why the Rideau is important for Canada was perhaps best stated by the Auditor General, Sheila Fraser, in her 2003 report, which discussed Canadian heritage sites such as the Rideau Canal:

 These places recall the lives and history of the men and women who built this country, and they foster awareness of how Canadian society evolved.
 They help us to better understand the present and prepare for the future.
 They contribute in important ways to Canadians' sense of belonging to their community.
 When important parts of Canada's built heritage are lost, future generations of Canadians are deprived of access to key moments of their shared history.